Ashok0/HL2VREssentials/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;» Enable the HD zombie mods under "Optional Texture Mods" to enable Alyx style zombies and headcrabs.
 Disabled by default.

+#### Launch Settings
+With Mod Organizer 2, you can set custom commands to run at starup by placing them in: *\Your Mod Organizer 2 Folder\mods\Config File\cfg\autoexec.cfg*
+(Do not place settings in the autoexec.cfg in your Steam folder as this file is not used by MO2.)

 #### zDak Total Textures Pack
 I would highly recommend using the zDak Total Texture Pack along with my Repack.
 It improves lots of materials and models not covered by this Repack and greatly improves immersion in VR.
 To use the zDak pack, follow these steps: